Pauri: Demographics

 Pauri had a population of 24,742.
 Males constitute 53% of the population and females 47%.
 In Pauri, 12% of the population is under 6 years of age.

+According to the Census India 2011, the Pauri Nagar Palika Parishad has a population of 25,440 of which 13,090 are males and 12,350 are females.
+The population of children ages 0-6 is 2766, which is 10.87% of the total population.
+The literacy rate of Pauri city is 92.18%, higher than state average of 78.82%.
+In Pauri, male literacy is around 95.74% while female literacy rate is 88.44%.
+Pauri Nagar Palika Parishad contains 6,127 houses.

 The language most commonly used in Pauri Garhwal is Garhwali.

 Education

-Kendriya Vidyalaya

-This is one of the most premier institutions of the town providing English medium education up to 12th class under CBSE board.
-Currently, it is being run from a temporary campus in Kandoliya but a permanent building is all set in Siroli village which is 8 km from the town.

 Govind Ballabh Pant Engineering College

 Govind Ballabh Pant Engineering College (GBPEC), now known as Govind Ballabh Pant Institute of Engineering and Technology (GBPIET), is an autonomous State Government Higher Technical Institution.
-It was created in 1989 to honour the great Indian Freedom Fighter, Bharat Ratna, Govind Ballabh Pant.
-The institute is located in serenity and purity of the Garhwal Himalayas, at a height of 1800m (approx 5905 ft.) above Sea Level and overlooks the Great Himalayan Range on its East flank.
-The college offers courses like Bachelor of Technology, Master of Technology and Master of Computer Applications.
-The college offers Mechanical Engineering, Electronics & Communication Engineering, Electrical Engineering, Computer Science & Engineering, Civil Engineering, Production Engineering and Biotechnology (from 2010).
+It was created in 1989 to honour the Indian Freedom Fighter, Bharat Ratna, Govind Ballabh Pant.
+The institute is located at a height of 1800m (approx 5905 ft.) above Sea Level and overlooks the Great Himalayan Range on its East flank.
+The college offers courses such as Bachelor of Technology, Master of Technology and Master of Computer Applications, Mechanical Engineering and Civil Engineering.

 Hemwati Nandan Bahuguna Central University

 Dr. B. G. R Campus, referred to as the Pauri campus of Hemwati Nandan Bahuguna Garhwal University is a full-fledged educational campus established in 1971.
 Pauri College is one of the three campuses of Hemwati Nandan Bahuguna Garhwal University, located in Srinagar, Garhwal.
 The campus offers arts, science and law courses at graduation, post graduation and research fellowships levels.
-Located amidst the thick forest cover, the college offers a perfect educational environment to its students.

-St. Thomas School

-St. Thomas School is a premier educational institution in the town, established in 1973.
-The school comes under the Bijnor Diocese, headed by Rev. John Vadakle.
-It offers education in Science up to class 12th.
-It is an English medium school affiliated with ICSE board.
-This co-educational school has the record of offering 100% pass result in its last 40 years history.

-Messmore Inter College

-Established in the British era, Messmore Inter College or MIC is one of the oldest schools in the Garhwal region.
-The school was established in 1865 and offers education in science and arts up to class 12th.
-This is a Hindi medium, government aided school.
-The school is affiliated with Uttarakhand Board and is co-educational.
-This college belongs to the association of Methodist churches in India.

-DAV Inter College

-This is a Hindi medium, government aided school.
-The school is affiliated with Uttarakhand Board and offers co-education.